56 Division at Enfidaville - May 1943

 4. Takrouna

-Takrouna Member
+Takrouna Active Member

 Tom, this is great stuff - I know the area well having walked the course many times - got a few pics if you are interested.